Staff at Scottish Refugee Council

 If you’re interested in working at Scottish Refugee Council, check our jobs section.

 The chief executive works closely with the board and senior management team.
-His key roles are to manage and oversee the work of the organisation and ensure delivery of the strategic plan aims, represent the organisation externally with key stakeholders, funders and the media both in Scotland and the UK, and to support the work of the board to enable them to carry out their responsibilities.
+His key roles are to manage and oversee the work of the organisation and ensure delivery of the strategic plan aims, represent the organisation externally with key stakeholders, funders and the media, and to support the work of the board to enable them to carry out their responsibilities.

 Wafa Shaheen, Head of Services